mendix/docs/content/refguide/runtime-server.md

 ### 2.17 Mendix Client API

 This receives requests from the Mendix Client, decodes them and passes them to the Runtime Core or the Object Manager, and formats a response to the Mendix Client once the request has been processed.
-The Mendix Client API is known as *xas*.
+The Mendix Client API is known as *xas* (XML Application Server).

 ### 2.18 Custom Request Handler